KhartesViewer/khartes/README.md

 checkbox, that fragment will be made active, while any previous fragments will remain active.
 So use Ctrl-click in the `Active` checkbox to allow mutiple active fragments.

+As before, the beige row denotes the fragment that is accepting new nodes.
+When there are multiple active fragments, the "accepting" row will be the one closest to the bottom of the list.

 ## Exporting fragments